GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The end result of our efforts is the Electra Project.

-The Electra Project’s primary points of focus are the following:
+The Electra Project's primary points of focus are the following:

 * Design and build the most cutting-edge cryptocurrency